pantheon-systems/documentation/source/content/guides/autopilot/04-troubleshoot.md

 To determine which plugin is causing the issue:

-Check the uncommitted diff on autopilot multidev.
-There is likely a plugin deleted and another added (i.e. akismet-disable version 2.2 no longer exists, but akismet 2.3 now does).
+Check the uncommitted changes for Autopilot Multidev.
+It is likely a plugin has been deleted and another plugin has been added.
+For example, `akismet-disable 2.2` no longer exists, but `akismet 2.3` is available.

-Compare the list of plugins between autopilot and dev with wp plugin list and see if there is one that is missing/has changed (it will be disabled on the autopilot branch).
+Compare the list of plugins for Autopilot and Dev with the Wordpress plugin list and determine if anything varies.
+Ensure no entries are missing missing.
+If there is a discrepency among the lists, or a plugin is omitted or not updated on one of the lists, the plugin will be disabled on the Autopilot branch.

-Ping an autopilot engineer to check the state machine logs (requires AWS access).
+You should contact an Autopilot engineer to check the state machine logs, which requires AWS access.

-### Resolution
+### Solution

-Remove the plugin/theme from the site if it is not being used

-rename the plugin/theme back to the original, correct slug if it is in use
+Remove the plugin/theme from the site if it is not being used.
+Revert the plugin/theme to it's original name and correct metedata if it is being used.

-OR add it to the Excluded Updates in Autopilot settings.
+Alternively, you can add the plugin/theme to the **Excluded Updates** list in Autopilot settings.